You can use Jinjava in Automation to provide context or work with parameters.

 This syntax does not allow special characters in attribute names.

-A Send Email node with the customer's first name in the subject
+A Send Email node with the profiles's first name in the subject

 Event parameters